astroprofsmith/intromodern.github.io/_sources/c11electric.md

 B'_z = \gamma_R B_z - \gamma_R \frac{v_R}{c^2}E_y
 }
 ```
-To make sure you have understood the logic, here, you should rotate the
+To make sure you have understood the logic, here, you should rotate
-capacitor and work out the last two components yourself.
+the capacitor and work out the last two components yourself.
+If you
+rotate the capacitor so that the plates lie parallel to the $xy$
+plane, then you'll get $E_z$, and the motion of the capacitor in $x$
+will make a magnetic field in the $+B_y$ direction.
+Once you convince
+yourself of that, the rest of the math is exactly the same, just
+substituting $E_z$ for $E_y$ and $+B_y$ for $-B_z$.
 You should get
 ```{math}
 :label: Eprimez
 \boxed{